tardate/LittleArduinoProjects/BoldportClub/tap/README.md

 # #285 The Tap

-Harking back to an old Boldport project, which harks back to a 1974 Elektor article .. and the main IC (7400 NAND gate) is still available!
+Harking back to a 7400-series logic circuit published in a 1974 Elektor article, this retro Boldport Club project is a classic.

 [![Build](./assets/tap_build.jpg?raw=true)](http://www.youtube.com/watch?v=WQKIWN_7tfE)